pmahnke/mahnke-cocktails/recipe_processed/placebo.md

   This cocktail is a tropical blend of pineapple juice, orange juice, cream of coconut, lime juice, cinnamon, and nutmeg.
 date: 2025-08-11
 garnishes:
-  - cinnamon
-  - cocktail_umbrella
+  - garnish-umbrella
-  - nutmeg
+  - spice_nutmeg
-ice: crushed
+ice: ice_crushed
 ---

 ### Ingredients